-- The timeliness of the pricing data relative to the frequency of valuations, such that the pricing data can be relied upon.
-Recent pricing data will tend to be more reliable than stale data. - The number of independent sources that produce the quotes/prices.
-It is also important to consider the dispersion of prices/quotes available.
-This will assist market participants in assessing the quality of the pricing data. - The maturity of the market, and in particular whether quotes will continue to be available for the foreseeable future. - The similarity between the financial instrument sold in a transaction and the instrument held by the institution. - The nature of a transaction, especially in inactive markets, and whether it reflected a forced or distressed sale (which are not relevant) or otherwise involved a seller that needed to sell and one or very few buyers (which may require consideration of other information and management judgement in determining the implications for the estimate of fair value).
+- The similarity between the financial instrument sold in a transaction and the instrument held by the institution. - The nature of a transaction, especially in inactive markets, and whether it reflected a forced or distressed sale (which are not relevant) or otherwise involved a seller that needed to sell and one or very few buyers (which may require consideration of other information and management judgement in determining the implications for the estimate of fair value).8

 A bank has to be able to identify when active markets become inactive as this will affect the quality, transparency and reliability of inputs to a valuation.
 It should have in place appropriate procedures for valuing financial instruments when markets are inactive.
-These procedures should be well documented, approved by senior management and where appropriate, developed after external consultation.
+These procedures should be well documented and approved by senior management.